 (Can I just say that even typing those words makes me sick to my stomach?)

-Looking for What My Child is Trying to Tell Me
+Looking For What My Child Is Trying To Tell Me

 It was completely unlike her to be like this.
 The only time she has a meltdown is when she is over-tired or over-stimulated.
 Normally she’s a happy, helpful, compliant child who only occasionally tests the boundaries in a normal toddler way.

 Somehow we got through those couple of weeks.
 It was extremely stressful at times, but we tried to accommodate her as much as possible and give in when she insisted on things like the fact that our placemats HAD to be touching at the table.

-Listening to What She Can’t Say
+Listening To What She Can’t Say

 I’m happy to say that in the past two weeks since I’ve been making steady progress at getting better and life has been mostly normal, we’ve not had any meltdowns.
 Last week we had an almost normal week and did normal out and about things.
 We went to church yesterday.

 I shudder to think the damage we would have done if we had cracked down on her and insisted on “happy obedience” when she was acting out those few weeks.